ghc2589/smart-queue-ocr/README.md

 - **Dockerfile Multistage Optimization**:
   - Further optimize the final image size by installing only runtime dependencies.
-  - Build wheels and binaries in the builder stage.

 - **Database Enhancement**:
   - Replace SQLite with PostgreSQL for better parallelism and production-level scaling.